Opposition leader denies ties to Venezuela invasion plotters

 “I don’t care about politics.
 I don’t care about people’s careers,” he said.
 “I care about my men on the ground right now who are in the most dangerous phase of the operation.
 I’m trying to get financial support in order to save their lives and to help them be successful.”

-Goudreau, 43, said 52 of his men were still on the ground and calls were being activated inside Venezuela, some of them fighting under the command of Venezuelan National Guardsman Capt.
-Antonio Sequea, who participated in a barracks revolt against Maduro a year ago.
+Goudreau, 43, said 52 of his men were still on the ground and cells were being activated inside Venezuela.
 He said he hoped to join the rebels soon.
 There was no outward sign of fighting in the capital or elsewhere on Monday.

 In an interview late Sunday, Goudreau gave Miami-based journalist Patricia Poleo what he said was an eight-page contract signed by Guaidó and two political advisers in Miami in October for $213 million.
 The alleged “general services” contract doesn’t specify what work his company, Silvercorp USA, was to undertake.